 “Common Core, No Child Left Behind, and Race to the Top are all programs that take decisions away from parents and local school boards,” he said.
 “These programs allow the progressives in the Department of Education to indoctrinate, not educate, our kids.
 What they are doing does not fit the American model of governance.
 I am totally against these programs and the Department of Education.
 It’s a disaster.
 We cannot continue to fail our children—the very future of this nation.”

 He was right, of course.
 And it was hardly a mystery why that message resonated with so many.
 Teachers, parents, and taxpayers were all outraged.
 Common Core had become politically toxic like nothing before in the history of U.S. public education—and for good reason.

 First of all, in flagrant violation of the U.S. Constitution, the scheme centralizes control over education at the national level.
 Public surveys reveal that just a tiny fringe minority of Americans—about 15 percent—believe that the federal government ought to dictate what is taught in the classroom.
 The overwhelming majority believe that local, elected school boards should be in charge.

 In part 10 of this series on education, the history behind the federal government’s gradual takeover of education was explored.
 Common Core, then, wasn’t the beginning of the federalization of education, and it almost certainly won’t be the end.
-In fact, it’s often been described as just a “symptom” of the problem, rather than the problem itself.
+In fact, it has often been described as just a “symptom” of the problem, rather than the problem itself.